After doing that tongue-and-groove stuff, I nailed on the bottom of the chest:

 So let’s talk about those growth rings.
 Many woods have a substantial difference between the so-called earlywood (sometimes called springwood) and latewood (summerwood) in their annular rings, but in SYP (and douglas-fir, which we’ll get to soon), it’s dramatic.
 Simply put, the earlywood is fairly soft and the latewood is dense and tough.

 This varies from tree to tree.
 There’s a lot of detailed information on the factors in publications like Summary on Growth in Relation to Quality of Southern Yellow Pine by B. Paul and D. Smith, 1956, USDA Forest Service, Forest Product Laboratory Report No. 1751.
-It’s best if you get a feel for it in practice.
+That is fascinating reading to me, but when it comes down to it, it’s best if you get a feel for it in practice.

 The factor that you’ll feel the most is the latewood, especially when working with hand tools.
 In some boards, the latewood will be really tough.
 You’ll also get a wide variety of early- and latewood quantity per annual ring.
 This view of the side of the new bench should give you the idea: